hyprland-community/pyprland/site/Getting-started.md

 [pyprland]
 plugins = [
     "scratchpads",
+    "gamemode",
     "magnify",
 ]
 ```

-This enables two popular plugins.
+This enables only few plugins.
 See the [Plugins](./Plugins) page for the full list.

 ## Running the Daemon